HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/83d204e221d282b14946d3d8075d33b86fd324bc.gif" width="512px" title="IBL EXR image open in Photoshop, color picking the Sun value" alt="sun-color-PS" data-align="inline">

 In this article, we are not going to dig past the surface plane of physically based lighting, that is a whole in-depth topic.
-But basically, we can use these sampled values from Photoshop as a *starting point* for HDR lighting values.
-Note: this is not necessarily accurate physically based HDR lighting values, we'd need to focus on a much more technical workflow for that, but it is HDR (high dynamic range) and good enough as a starting point.
+But basically, we can use these sampled values from Photoshop as a *starting point* for HDR lighting values. **Note**: this is not necessarily accurate physically based HDR lighting values, we'd need to focus on a much more technical workflow for that, but it is HDR (high dynamic range) and good enough as a starting point.

 Here is our 32-bit color picker: